Distributed Multisensor ISAC: MS ISAC Access and Estimation

-As explained in the previous sections, MS ISAC performance results from cooperation of multiple distributed radio nodes, respectively from fusion of their measurements.
+As explained in the previous sections, \gls{msisac} performance results from the cooperation of multiple distributed radio nodes, respectively, from the fusion of their measurements.
 Therefore, the most obvious approach for enhancing and smoothing area-wide coverage and sensing performance is network densification, as we already know from mobile communications.
-By choosing the relative position of the ISAC nodes, we can achieve a smooth coverage and resolution performance by controlling of the SNR and GDOP parameters.
+By choosing the relative position of the \gls{isac} nodes, we can achieve a smooth coverage and resolution performance by controlling the \gls{snr} and \gls{gdop} parameters.
 We can even adjust the performance according to the local needs.
 Heterogeneous nodes can help further.
-Although multilateration can be seen as an advantage if we do not have a DoA estimate available, beamforming can be used to increase SNR and, hence, improve performance in certain situations.
-Different frequency bands can be used, e.g. to achieve higher performance at target hot spots with nodes using millimeter wave frequencies or to guarantee minimum sensing performance in less critical situations by auxiliary umbrella nodes at lower frequencies.
+Although multilateration can be seen as an advantage if we do not have a \gls{doa} estimate available, beamforming can be used to increase \gls{snr} and, hence, improve performance in certain situations.
+Different frequency bands can be used, e.g., to achieve higher performance at target hot spots with nodes using millimeter wave frequencies or to guarantee minimum sensing performance in less critical situations by auxiliary umbrella nodes at lower frequencies.

-Last but not least, distributed ISAC is better suited for 3D target localization as it has the potential to capture all spatial coordinates.
-For instance, although single station range\,/\,bearing radar can act as an autonomous localization system, it is ``Doppler blind'' for cross range moving targets.
+Last but not least, distributed \gls{isac} is better suited for 3D target localization as it has the potential to capture all spatial coordinates.
+For instance, although a single station range\,/\,bearing radar can act as an autonomous localization system, it is ``Doppler blind'' for cross-range moving targets.